 Speaking of Thanksgiving dinner, “Apple Slump,” a New England dumpling crust over a baked or steamed apple base was a favorite dessert for the Alcotts.
 Louisa, with her characteristic wit, thought it made a descriptive name for Orchard House (the family home), which was in constant need of repair from the day the family first purchased the property (the dessert was said to make grunting noises as it cooked down).
 You can purchase the recipe rendered with original art and calligraphy on the website for Louisa May Alcott’s Orchard House.

 You can also see a slightly adapted version of the recipe on Paper and Salt, a “Part historical discussion, part food and recipe blog, part literary fangirl-ing” website which attempts to recreate and reinterpret the dishes that iconic authors discuss in their letters, diaries, essays, and fiction.

-Willow and Thatch wishes you a wonderful, old fashioned Thanksgiving and is grateful for this space and opportunity to share some favorite period dramas with you.
-Somehow I think that lovers of costume dramas and period films are part of a big family, holding the same sentiments in their hearts.
+Willow and Thatch wishes you a wonderful, old-fashioned Thanksgiving and is grateful for this space and opportunity to share some favorite period dramas with you.
+Somehow I think that lovers of costume dramas and period films are part of a big family.
+You too?